coraallencoleman/NetProject/README.md

-# Can We Improve the Speed of Likelihood-Based Phylogenetic Network Methods without Sacrificing Accuracy?
+# Can We Improve the Speed of Phylogenetic Network Methods without Sacrificing Accuracy?
 Computational Networks Course (BMI 826) Semester Project (University of Wisconsin-Madison) Specifically, can we remove the complex and time-consuming incomplete lineage sorting piece of the model?